 In this course of the First Professional Year, the main concepts of information systems, particularly the microcomputer, are developed.
 The course also includes discussion and practice of the main applications of microcomputers.
 These ones include word processing, spreadsheets, presentations, data base handling and telecommunications, including access to e-mail, world wide web and remote computers.
 The Microsoft Office Package is used as the main software for the course.
-Educational experiences are developed through the use of active learning methodologies.
-In this course active learning methodologies will be used.
+Educational experiences are developed through the use of active learning methodologies will be used.